 2 accused in ex-Nissan boss' escape denied release from jail

-“While the Taylors may well seek to remain in the United States to fight extradition through available legal channels, they have also shown a blatant disregard for such safeguards in the context of the Japanese legal system and have not established sufficiently that if they find their extradition fight difficult, they will not flaunt the rules of release on bail and flee the country,” Talwani wrote.
-An email was sent Saturday to an attorney for the Taylors.
+"While the Taylors may well seek to remain in the United States to fight extradition through available legal channels, they have also shown a blatant disregard for such safeguards in the context of the Japanese legal system and have not established sufficiently that if they find their extradition fight difficult, they will not flaunt the rules of release on bail and flee the country," Talwani wrote.
+An attorney for the Taylors declined to comment Saturday.

 Ghosn said he fled because he could not expect a fair trial, was subjected to unfair conditions in detention and was barred from meeting his wife under his bail conditions.
 Ghosn has denied allegations that he underreported his future income and committed a breach of trust by diverting Nissan money for his personal gain.
 The Taylors have not denied helping Ghosn flee, but argue they can't be extradited.
 Among other things, they say that "bail jumping" is not a crime in Japan and, therefore, helping someone evade their bail conditions isn't a crime either.